softplus/Esp32Repartition/README.md

 5. It will recreate the checksum for the partitions.
 6. It will reboot the device.
 7. You can now install the latest WLED firmware via OTA.
+8. Connect to 'WLED-AP' and set up your wifi.
-8. Feel free to breathe again.
+9. Feel free to breathe again.

 ## Usage